 Lessons will only take place if the trails are groomed.
 Laurel Ridge XC Ski Center trails are groomed by the concessionaire, Riversport, not PACCSA.

 The lesson instructors are PACCSA members.
 Participants are encouraged but not required to join PACCSA.

 There is no charge for the lessons, but a trail pass must be purchased from the concession.
-For equipment rental, see our gear rentals and retailers page and also the list of PACCSA member discounts.
 For trail fees, see Riversport's Laurel Ridge page.
-(Adult trail fee $10, Nov 2020).
+(Adult trail fee $15, Dec 2023).

 The lessons usually last around an hour.
 Instruction is given on the basic skills of classic nordic skiing - falling and rising, balance drills, diagonal stride, use of poles and also hill technique.
 This is followed by short outing on the trails to practice these skills, if time permits.

-For clothing, dress in layers, avoid cotton, and make sure that the outer layer is windproof and smooth-textured, to shed snow (snow sticks to wool and fleece).
-Clothing for winter running or cycling would also be suitable for xc skiing, but add an extra layer as you will be moving more slowly at first.
-The innermost and middle layers should be wicking material, eg wool or polyester.
-Don't forget gloves or mittens (not wool), a hat and a neck gaiter, scarf or buff which can be used as a face covering, sunglasses and sunscreen or wind protector, and a change of dry clothes (especially shirt, socks & gloves) for afterwards.
+Dress in layers, avoiding cotton.
+The innermost and middle layers should be wicking material, eg wool or polyester, and the outer layer should be windproof and smooth-textured (snow sticks to wool and fleece).
+Clothing for winter running or cycling would be suitable for xc skiing, but add an extra layer as you will be moving more slowly at first.
+Don't forget gloves or mittens (not wool), a hat and a neck gaiter, scarf or buff which can be used as a face covering, sunglasses and sunscreen or wind protector, and a change of clothes for afterwards.